finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 python make_maze.py
 ```

 The shell will prompt you to specify the maze size in rooms.
 Each room is one chunk (16 by 16 blocks).
+There are more config options in `config.py`.

-Once the maze is generated, move the folder `maze/mazeworld` to your server folder.
+Once the maze is generated, move the `mazeworld` folder to your server folder.
 When you start the server, the maze will generate.
 Wait in the lobby until everyone has joined.

 ## Gameplay